nsetzer/mpgameserver/docs/server.md

   * **:arrow_forward: `msg:`** the message

-  This event is raised whenever a message is received from a remote client.
-If a datagram contained multiple messages, then this event will be raised once for each message.
+  This event is called whenever a message is received from a remote client.
+If a datagram contained multiple messages, then this event will be called once for each message.

 * :small_blue_diamond: **`shutdown`**`(self)` - server shutdown event

-  This event is raised when the server is shutting down gracefully.
+  This event is called when the server is shutting down gracefully.
 It is the last event that will be called before the process exits

-  > :x: Do not depend on this event being raised.
+  > :x: Do not depend on this event being called.
 The server does not guarantee that this method will be called in the event of a crash or SIGKILL.

 * :small_blue_diamond: **`starting`**`(self)` - server starting event

-  This event is raised when the server first starts
+  This event is called when the server first starts